leikareipa/wray/README.md

 Note that only one mesh can be active at a time, so you'd include your entire scene in that file.

 # Performance
 Below are results from [perf-tests/perftest1.html](perf-tests/perftest1.html) as of [858a5bf](https://github.com/leikareipa/wray/tree/858a5bf9ed8ea06a0fd8de5f96aee112ca53aac9) on various platforms.
-The values given are thousands of samples per second, with standard deviations in parentheses.
+The values given are thousands of samples per second, with standard deviations in parentheses &ndash; higher values of deviation indicate less stable performance across time.
 The browsers are the latest corresponding stable versions at the time.
 A dash indicates that the test has not been run.

 <table>
     <tr>